This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Antiseizure medicine will help control your seizures.
+- Antiepileptic medicine will help control your seizures.

-- Sedatives may been given for immediate control of a seizure.
-These may be given orally, rectally, or though an IV.
+- Sedatives may be given for immediate control of a seizure.
+These may be given orally, rectally, or through an IV.

 - Arterial blood gas (ABG) measures how much oxygen and carbon dioxide are in your blood.